Food For A Good Mood

 Dr. Axe's probiotics are genuinely different than any other's I have tried over the years.
 I highly recommend them!
 SBO probiotics.
 The bloat is all but gone!

-Let me finish up by saying, if it comes from a bag or a box it’s probably highly processed food which is definitely not good for any of us.
-If it was put here by God and you are eating it in its truest form, obviously that is going to be better for us than what a factory is producing.
+Let me finish up by saying that it's probably highly processed food if it comes from a bag or a box, which is definitely not good for any of us.
+If it was put here by God and you are eating it in its truest form, obviously, that will be better for us than what a factory is producing.
 If we were meant to drink diet pop (that soda for the rest of the world) then, I’m pretty sure it would have been pumping out of stream somewhere.
 Or a Dorito could be plucked from a tree.
 Eating right for good mental health helps us feel better and gives us the energy to have our best life.

 May you have good mental health.